Gnossiennes

 The Gnossiennes (/fr/) are several piano compositions by the French composer Erik Satie in the late 19th century.
 The works are for the most part in free time (lacking time signatures or bar divisions) and highly experimental with form, rhythm and chordal structure.
-The form was invented by Satie but the term itself existed in French literature before Satie's usage.
+The word was invented by Satie but the term itself existed in French literature before Satie's usage.

 Etymology

 The etymology of the word gnossienne is contentious, but the word existed in French literature before Satie's usage, and is in the 1865 Larousse Dictionary, referring to the ritual labyrinth dance created by Theseus to celebrate his victory over the Minotaur, first described in the "Hymn to Delos" by Callimachus.

 Another explanation is that the word appears to derive from gnosis.
 Satie was involved in gnostic sects and movements at the time that he began to compose the Gnossiennes.

 Characteristics

 The Gnossiennes were composed by Satie in the decade following the composition of the Sarabandes (1887) and the Trois Gymnopédies (1888).
 Like these Sarabandes and Gymnopédies, the Gnossiennes are often considered dances.
 It is not certain that this qualification comes from Satie himself – the sarabande and the gymnopaedia were at least historically known as dances.

 The musical vocabulary of the Gnossiennes is a continuation of that of the Gymnopédies (a development that had started with the 1886 Ogives and the Sarabandes) later leading to more harmonic experimentation in compositions like the Danses gothiques (1893).
 These series of compositions are all at the core of Satie's characteristic late 19th century style, and in this sense differ from his early salon compositions (like the 1885 "Waltz" compositions published in 1887), his turn-of-the-century cabaret songs (Je te veux), and his post-Schola Cantorum piano solo compositions, starting with the Préludes flasques (pour un chien) in 1912.

 A year after Gnosticism had been re-established in 1890 (Gnostic Church of France), Satie was introduced to the Rosicrucian sect by his friend Joséphin Péladan.
 The work is influenced by occultism and esotericism, which spread in France at the end of the 19th century.